Overview on the theory of double flag varieties for symmetric pairs: Embedding theory for double flag varieties

 Let us return back to a general double flag variety associated with a symmetric pair.
 Thus $ (G, K) $ is a symmetric pair, $ P, Q $ being parabolic subgroups of $ G $ and $ K $ respectively, and we consider a double flag variety $ \dblFV = K/Q \times G/P $.

-There exists a theory of orbit embedding (see \cite{Ohta.2008}, \cite{Nishiyama.2014}), and one can apply it to the case of double flag varieties (\cite{Fresse.N.2021}).
+{Here by ``embedding theory'' we mean general results which guarantee an embedding between orbit sets, and general consequences of these results.} There {exist general results on orbit embedding (see \cite{Ohta.2008}, \cite{Nishiyama.2014}), and one can apply them} to the case of double flag varieties (\cite{Fresse.N.2021}).
 If $ \dblFV $ can be embedded into a larger, well-understood double flag variety, we can deduce finiteness of orbits or even orbit classifications from those of the larger double flag variety.